 Bold, smoky, and aromatic, French roast is the coffee of choice for people all over the world.
 But since practically every coffee roaster offers a French roast, how do you sort through them all and find the best one?

 We’ve done all the work for you, researching and testing quite a few brands to find our five favorites.
-For our detailed reviews of the five best French roast coffee brands of 2020, we compared the price, flavor, freshness, roast quality, and return policy across the brands.
+For our detailed reviews of the five best French roast coffee brands, we compared the price, flavor, freshness, roast quality, and return policy across the brands.
 We hope these reviews help you quickly and easily find your new favorite French roast coffee.

 The 5 Best French Roast Coffee Beans